manistra/diablo-trade-pinger/README.md

 </p>

 This app provides an easy-to-use, free tool that notifies users when new items matching specified affixes are listed on the [diablo.trade](https://diablo.trade) website.
 In a community where high-end traders often hoard their exclusive tools for themselves, gaining an advantage in quickly snatching valuable items—a practice known as sniping—I believe in making this tool equally accessible to everyone.
-By making it public, all players MUST have an equal opportunity.
+By making it public, all players have an equal opportunity.

 ![image](https://github.com/manistra/diablo-trade-pinger/assets/24444790/7eb99563-d736-488a-998d-bac8fd7df3e4)